 To remove one or more users:

-1. Open the backup set that includes these users, e.g. a OneDrive backup set.
+1. Open the backup set that includes the users you want to delete.
+In this case, a OneDrive backup set.

 2. On the Backup selection tile, click Edit.